filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/retrieval_provider.md

 - **Filecoin Node**: A node implementation to query the chain for pieces and to setup and manage payment channels
 - **StorageMining Subsystem**: For unsealing sectors
 - **BlockStore**: Same as one used by data transfer module
-- **Data Transfer**: V1 only -- Module used for transferring payload.
+- **Data Transfer**: Module used for transferring payload.
 Reads from the blockstore.

 ## API